IRS Form 8959 Instructions

 Line 3: Wages from IRS Form 8919

 IRS Form 8919 reports information on uncollected Social Security tax or Medicare tax.
-If there are any wages on Line 6, enter them here.
+If any individual’s wages appear on Line 6, enter them here.
 Enter any additional wages on your spouse’s Form 8919, if applicable.

 Line 4